willymcallister/willymcallister.github.io/_articles/voltage-divider.md

 ## Review the assumption about current (advanced)

->This last half of the article is an advanced look at some of the way things go wrong with a voltage divider.
-You can skip these sections if this is the first time you've studied the voltage divider.
+>The last half of this article looks at how things can go wrong with a voltage divider.

 A voltage divider doesn't do anything useful unless its output is connected to something.
 You need to keep in mind what happens when a voltage divider is connected to a load.